yqiusteven/ist356fall25/IST356syllabusfall25.md

 ### Attendance and Participation

 You are expected to attend and participate in every class session.
 If you must miss class, you will be responsible for making up the work and catching up on what was missed.
-Do expect a pre-recorded lecture or instructor support if you miss class.
-Consider reaching out to a classmate to share notes from class.
+I recommend reaching out to me to review content you missed.
+Also consider reaching out to a classmate to share notes from class.

 ### Assignments